 Use As An Air Base

 Another purpose that Ark Quetzals can serve is that they can be used as an air base when you are in the air on the hunt for other animals to tame.
-The main reason is that since Quetzals do not require that high of a stamina count, they will be able to provide ample mobility while airborne.
+The main reason is that since Quetzals do not require that high of a stamina count, they can provide ample mobility while airborne.

 Using in Battle